panaverse/defi-dapps-solidity-smart-contracts/README.md

 You can use the [openzeppelin crowd sale contracts](https://docs.openzeppelin.com/contracts/4.x/crowdsales), however you will have to update the code to the latest solidity version.

-Also write exentisive tests, for example we will simply send a transaction of 1 ETH from a random account to the contract.
+Also write extensive tests, for example we will simply send a transaction of 1 ETH from a random account to the contract.
 After the transaction, we should expect the account to have received Pako, while the contract's balance should have been reduced.

 Note: Before you get started writing the token contract we suggest you review [access control](https://docs.openzeppelin.com/contracts/4.x/access-control).